Product School

 April 17, 2024 - 6 min read

-Updated: April 17, 2024 - 6 min read
+Updated: August 21, 2024- 6 min read

 Applying the Weighted Shortest Job First method is the best way to optimize the product backlog for value.
-As you or your team decide which feature to prioritize next, consider using the WSJF to balance the cost of delay against the fastest time to completion.
+As you or your team decide which feature to prioritize next, consider using the WSJF to balance the Cost of Delay against the fastest time to completion.

 Prioritizing with Weighted Shortest Job First in Agile Projects